MadeInShineA/303.1-semester-project/README.md

 ### 25.11.2025

 - Meeting with Prof. Esteban
-- Prepare the DIPY development environment
+- Prepared the DIPY development environment
   - Installation steps
     - Create a venv and source it (or use uv venv and uv pip ...)
     - To build the project